by Luke Wayne

 A common challenge offered by Muslims (and others who deny the deity of Christ) is that Jesus never claimed to be God.
 While there are numerous places that the Bible explicitly refers to Jesus as "God" and identifies Him as Yahweh, they accuse the biblical writers of forcing these titles on Jesus.
 Though the Bible is, in fact, the inerrant word of God and everything it says about Jesus can be trusted, it can be helpful in reaching our Muslim friends to be able to show them in Jesus' own words that He did, in fact, claim to be God.

-This is further complicated by the fact that many Muslim's today have been taught to distrust the Gospel of John, thus making them less open to accepting Jesus' clear self-identification as the "I AM" of Exodus 3:14 and affirmation of Thomas calling Him "my God"1 in that Gospel.
+This is further complicated by the fact that many Muslim's today have been taught to distrust the Gospel of John, thus making them less open to accepting Jesus' clear self-identification as the "I AM" of Exodus 3:14 or Jesus' affirmation of Thomas calling Him "my God"1 in that Gospel.
 While we should in no way acquiesce to their dismissal of John,2 there are several other places we can point to first in the other three Gospels to avoid unnecessary side debates.

 The Son of Man at the Right Hand of Power